reflectoring/infiniboard/dashy/README.md

 ### Install
 `npm install -g @angular/cli@1.0.0-beta.32.3`

+If you have installed an older version please read the [angular-cli upgrade guide](https://github.com/angular/angular-cli#updating-angular-cli) and replace the version `@latest` with `@1.0.0-beta.32.3`.

 ### Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.